ApplicationCraft/applicationcraft.com/source/company/team.html.markdown

 active_submenu_item: /company/team
 ---

 We will shortly be updating our team page to something a bit more exciting.
-In the meantime, here is a brief overview of who we are
+In the meantime, here is a brief overview of who we are.

 ##Anna Glushkova
 Quality Assurance Manager